SoftwareAG/c8y-docs/content/microservice-sdk/microservices-best-practices.md

 #### Liveness probes

-Liveness probes should be exposed to Kubernetes as well, just a health endpoint is not sufficient.
-Moreover, take special attention to implement liveness probes properly.
+Liveness probes should be exposed to Kubernetes as well, only having a health endpoint is not sufficient.
+Moreover, take special attention on implementing liveness probes properly.
 Kubernetes will restart or undeploy the service if the liveness probe is not reliable.
 Never check 3rd parties in the liveness probe - this can prevent the service from working.

 #### Network traffic

-It is not recommended to build a small microservice that loads most of the functionality on start.
+It is not recommended to build a microservice that loads most of the functionality as well as external content on start.

 #### Resource consumption